-The LIFESTENT® Vascular Stent System is designed to deliver a self-expanding stent to the peripheral vasculature via a sheathed delivery system.
-The LIFESTENT® Vascular Stent System is comprised of the following:
+The LIFESTENT® XL Vascular Stent System is designed to deliver a self-expanding stent to the peripheral vasculature via a sheathed delivery system.
+The LIFESTENT® XL Vascular Stent System is comprised of the following:

 An implantable self-expanding nickel-titanium alloy (nitinol) stent (1), as shown in Figure 1 and Figure 2.
 The stent is a flexible, fine tubular mesh prosthesis, with a helical design, which achieves its unconstrained diameter upon deployment into the target vessel.
 Upon deployment, the stent imparts an outward radial force on the luminal surface of the vessel to establish patency.
-The stent has a total of 12 tantalum radiopaque markers (Figure 2, items 1A & 1B) located on the ends of the stent (i.e., 6 at each end).

-A delivery system, as shown in Figure 1, is comprised of an inner tubing assembly that contains the guidewire lumen, a stent delivery sheath (2) and a system stability sheath (3), which are linked together by means of a handle (4).
+A delivery system, as shown in Figure 1, comprised of an inner tubing assembly that contains the guidewire lumen, a stent delivery sheath (2) and a system stability sheath (3), which are linked together by means of a handle (4).
 The guidewire lumen terminates distally in an atraumatic catheter tip (5) and originates proximally in a luer hub (6) designed to accept a compatible guidewire.
 The self-expanding stent (1) is constrained in the space between the guidewire lumen and stent delivery sheath.
 Unintended stent movement during sheath retraction is restricted by the delivery system.
-The stent delivery sheath has a radiopaque zone (7) at its distal end.
-Prior to deployment, the shipping lock (8) must be removed and discarded.
+The stent delivery sheath has a radiopaque zone (9) at its distal end.
+The stent delivery system has a second radiopaque zone (7) proximal to the stent.
+Prior to deployment the shipping lock (8) must be removed and discarded.